conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 The below example shows how to configure Conduktor with an external database, SSO and an optional license key (for Enterprise customers).

 All configuration properties can also be parsed as [Environment Variables](/platform/configuration/env-variables/) when starting Conduktor.
+If you need some help to convert this file into environment variables, feel free to use our [YAML to ENV converter](https://conduktor.github.io/yaml-to-env/).

 For more examples, see: